stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 To write programs with Stratosphere, you need to include Stratosphere’s Java API library in your project.

 The simplest way to do this is to use the [quickstart scripts]({{site.baseurl}}/quickstart/java.html).
-They create a blank project from a template (called Maven Archetype), which sets up everything for you.
+They create a blank project from a template (a Maven Archetype), which sets up everything for you.
 To manually create the project, you can use the archetype and create a project by calling:

 {% highlight bash %}
 mvn archetype:generate /